11/8/2024

 Analyst, Goldman Sachs

 Hi, good afternoon.
 Thank you.
 Two questions.
-One is actually this is a follow-up on what we, the question just before just to make sure.
-So you expect to match production and retail in the, by the second half.
-But dealer inventories, you said, are only one and a half months to elevate it.
-Is that because you do think that the weakness in 25 is going to be sort of to the magnitude on demand that we had this year?
-So what's the implied assumption there?
+One is actually just a follow-up on the question just before, just to make sure.
+So you expect to match production and retail by the second half, but dealer inventories, you said, are only one and a half months to elevate it.
+Is that because you do think that the weakness in 25 is going to be sort of to the magnitudes on demand that we had this year, or sort of what's the implied assumption there?

 speaker